mstocco/mariostoc.co/content/traininglog/20220501-ironman2022-17weeksout.md

 ### NOTES
 Total Time: **102 Minutes** &nbsp; Run: **12 km**

-Windy and light showers for the run this afternoon.
-It was Yauki, Vicent and me for a typical Tuesday run.
-Just how it was written up with a easy pace out to _Colwood_ and a slow build from there.
-I paced the group along the _Gorge Waterway_ at 5:25/km with a couple hills between there and the 12km finish at _Tillicum Mall_.
+Windy, light showers for the run this afternoon.
+It was the regular crew for a typical Tuesday run.
+Just how it was written up; easy pace out to _Colwood_ and a slow build from there.
+I paced the group along the _Gorge Waterway_ at ~5:25/km with a couple hills between there and the 12km finish at _Tillicum Mall_.

 On the TT Bike (set up on the trainer) on the aerobars for 30 minutes before dinner.